What causes autism?

 - lack of oxygen when a baby is born

 - premature birth

 - exposure to air pollution during pregnancy.

-Also, external factors might trigger ASD in a child who is already genetically prone to developing the condition
+Also, external factors might trigger autism in a child who is already genetically prone to developing the condition.